MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.4.0/install-az-ps.md

 [Update-Module](/powershell/module/powershellget/update-module) to get the latest version.
 If you originally used the MSI package, then you should download and install the new MSI package.

-The PowerShellGet cmdlets cannot update modules that were installed from an MSI package.
-MSI packages do not update modules that were installed using PowerShellGet.
+The PowerShellGet cmdlets can't update modules that were installed from an MSI package.
+MSI packages don't update modules that were installed using PowerShellGet.
 If you have any issues updating using PowerShellGet, then you should **reinstall**, rather than **update**.
 Reinstalling is done the same way as installing.
 Ensure you use the `Force` parameter with `Install-Module` when reinstalling.

-Unlike MSI-based installations, installing or updating using PowerShellGet does not remove older versions that may exist on your system.
+Unlike MSI-based installations, installing or updating using PowerShellGet doesn't remove older versions that may exist on your system.

 > [!NOTE]
 > Uninstallation can be complicated if you have more than one version of the Az PowerShell module
 > installed.
 Because of this complexity, we only support uninstalling all versions of the Az
-> PowerShell module that are currently installed.
+> PowerShell module that are installed.

 To remove all versions of the Az PowerShell module from your system, see [Uninstall the Azure PowerShell module](uninstall-az-ps.md).
 For more information about MSI-based